bytecodealliance/SIG-Registries/proposals/Publish-API.md

 # Publish API

-> This API focuses on "component" publishing, but should be generalizable to other "entity types" (e.g. interfaces).
+> This API focuses on "component" publishing, but should be generalizable to other "package types" (e.g. interfaces).

 ## Create Unpublished Release
 `POST /releases` (or `/components/bytecodealliance.org:dog-facts`)